AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

 # Identifying-cardiac-drug-effects-using-StreaMRAK

+## Data
+- Data can be accessed in two ways.
+Either generated using the main_generate_data.py or by downloading the git large file system (git LFS) and unzipping the file BeelerReuter_idx[1, 3].zip.
 ### Generate data
  - Run main_generate_data.py to generate the beeler-reuter AP traces over a domain

+## Using StreaMRAK and FALKON
 ### Train models
  - Run main_train_models.py to the train StreaMRAK and FALKON models